Skip to main content

 What happens when the insurance company directs your mitigation or repairs through their preferred vendor — and the consequences when they pull the vendor too early or control the scope.

-Public Adjuster Fees — What They Cost and When They're Worth It
+Public Adjuster Fees: What They Cost and When They Pay Off

-How Public Adjuster fees work in California — contingency percentages, the statutory framework under §15027.5, when hiring a PA is worth it, and questions to ask before signing.
+How California Public Adjuster fees work: contingency percentages, the statutory framework under Ins.
+Code §15027, and when hiring a PA pays off.

 Punitive Damages in California Insurance Bad Faith Cases